Gyroscopic Gravitational Memory: Gravitational memory from gyroscopic precession

 \section{Gravitational memory from gyroscopic precession}

 The spin connections \eqref{e33}--\eqref{e36} determine the angular velocity \eqref{e19} of a spinning gyroscope, located far away from a gravitational source, with respect to a frame whose axes are tied to distant stars.
-We now investigate this precession in depth, mostly focussing on freely falling observers.
-Precession then takes place in a plane orthogonal to the source's direction and turns out to be related to a suitable notion of dual mass aspect \cite{Freidel:2021qpz}.
+We now investigate this precession in depth, mostly focussing on freely-falling observers.
+Then, the gyroscope's motion takes place in a plane orthogonal to the source's direction and turns out to be related to a suitable notion of dual mass aspect \cite{Freidel:2021qpz}.
 Bursts of gravitational radiation thus lead to net changes of orientation that may be interpreted as a memory effect.
-The latter turns out to involve a non-local superrotation charge, a flux term for angular momentum, and a duality generator, all owing to flux-balance equations for gravitational data.
-We conclude by turning our attention to {\it static}, accelerated observers whose leading precession stems from the $u$ component of \eqref{e35} and yields a memory effect that contains the same information as standard displacement memory \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational}.
-The notion of spin memory \cite{Pasterski:2015tva} is also recovered as a special case.
+The latter turns out to involve a nonlocal superrotation charge and a flux term for angular momentum that stem from the balance equations \eqref{balance} for gravitational data, plus a duality generator.
+In the case of \textit{static}, accelerated observers, the leading precession stems from the $u$ component of \eqref{e35} and yields a memory effect that contains the same information as standard displacement memory \cite{Zeldovich:1974gvh,Braginsky:1985vlg,braginsky1987gravitational}; the notion of spin memory \cite{Pasterski:2015tva} is also recovered as a limit.